-A lot of the time people who call out cultural appropriation are faced with the question - Is it not appreciation to use part of someones culture?
+A lot of the time people who call out cultural appropriation are faced with the question – Is it not appreciation to use part of someones culture?
 You really have to ask yourself who actually benefits from this so called appreciation?
-And are you paying homage to those who created the culture you so desperately want to appreciation?.
+And are you paying homage to those who created the culture you so desperately want to appreciate?.

 Are We Being Selfish?

-When it comes to sharing culture I honestly don't believe the word selfish can and should be used.
+When it comes to sharing culture I honestly don’t believe the word selfish can or should be used.
 It suggests that we one cannot have anything for ourselves and that we are not allowed to have a say on what is ours.
-We are not being selfish, we aren't segregating ourselves, we are protecting what is ours, and what is meaningful to us.
+We are not being selfish, we aren’t segregating ourselves, we are protecting what is ours, and what is meaningful to us.

 What some white people fail to understand is that the people within the culture have be made fun of for their culture.
 There are certain traditions or traditional clothing that is constantly under attack.
 So when something like a turban or a bindi is placed onto a white person and is turned into something “trendy”, you can see why theses people within the culture would feel some type of way about it.

 Braids have been a protective style that has been used for years within the black community and a lot of the time they were referred to as ghetto or unprofessional.
 So again when braids are made trendy by white people who have no interest in the culture of braids and turn it into something as insignificant as a trend, you can see why there is an issue.